School Year

 Action Steps to implement evidence-based strategy:

-Monitor attendance of the Parent Events, Create, Analyze, and Respond to school-based Survey for parent input.
+Monitor attendance of the Parent Events, Create, Analyze, and Respond to school-based Survey for parent participation.

 Person Responsible: